hjson/hjson-cpp/README.md

 auto out = Hjson::MarshalWithOptions(root, opt);
 ```

-The elements in an *Hjson::Value* of type *Hjson::Value::Type::Map* can be accessed directly using the bracket operator with either the string key or the insertion index as input parameter.
+The elements in an *Hjson::Value* of type *Hjson::Type::Map* can be accessed directly using the bracket operator with either the string key or the insertion index as input parameter.

 ```cpp
 Hjson::Value val1;